WilmsJochen/docker-demo/README.md

 # Ex1: Build your own docker container and push it to the cloud.

 Good you found this git repo!

+**_IMPORTANT:_** Make sure to always replace YOUR_NAME with a lowercase name and use this name consistently.
+If there are people with the same name in this group, please use your nicknames to avoid confusion.

+**_MOST IMPORTANT:_** please ask questions whenever you want.

 ## Choose your language